2019 AADA Legislative Conference Recap

 The Academy placed full-page ads (PDF download) in Politico and The Hill on Tuesday, September 10, to echo attendees’ efforts on Capitol Hill and highlight dermatologists as key partners in health care.

-For questions about the Legislative Conference, review the FAQs or email AADA staff, Susie Dumond, at email@example.com.
+For questions about the Legislative Conference, review the FAQs or email AADA staff, Christian Miller, at firstname.lastname@example.org.